 After setting up the Points or PointInstancer, select Add > Physics > Particle Set in its Property Window, and configure the set in the new particle-set rollout.
 In particular, setup the relationship to the particle system that the set belongs to.
 Most parameters defining particle behavior (i.e. dynamics) are attributes of the particle system and the PBD particle material bound to it, see Particle System Configuration.

-You may create Points-based particle sets by sampling the surface and volume of a source mesh.
+You may create Points-based particle sets by sampling the surface or volume of a source mesh.
 Select the source mesh, and do Add > Physics > Particle Sampler.
 See the note below about a current visibility issue with the created particles.

 The sampler then performs the following steps: